Alberni Valley Age-Friendly Plan

 - Phase 4 Plan Development tasks include: Create policy action items (reviewed with an age-friendly lens), policy development to inform updates to ACRD documents (Zoning Bylaw, Alberni Valley EA OCP's, Alberni Valley Parks and Trails Strategic Plan, Alberni Valley Agricultural Plan and Coastal Addendum, and Alberni Valley Emergency Plan), create Plan.

 AV Age-Friendly Working GroupTo help guide the Age-Friendly Plan development, an Age-Friendly Working Group (WG) has been established for the duration of the project, ending in April 2020.
-The WG is being led by project staff and is comprised of ACRD residents/community members, and service providers/government representatives.
+The WG is being led by project staff and is comprised of ACRD residents/community members, and various service providers/government representatives.
 Sproat Lake Director Penny Cote was appointed to the WG at the November 13, 2019 Board meeting and is the WG Chair.

 Contact UsFor additional information or if you have any questions, please contact us: